ShaggyHW/navpathService/navpath/README.md

   - When both file and string are provided, values merge with last-wins per key.
 Invalid JSON or schema yields a clear error and a non-zero exit code.

 Human-readable output includes reason, expansions, path length, total cost, and the path tiles.
 JSON output uses the `to_json_dict()` shape.

+Note: When `--db` points to a `navmesh.db` (containing `nav_regions`), provider selection is automatic.
+Outputs and metrics format are identical to the tiles backend; no additional flags are required.

 ## Search options and costs